 Volunteers: Every week anywhere between 20-35 volunteers join us to help distribute food and clothing.
 Our volunteers come from all over New Haven County and beyond and are the heart and soul of what keeps us open week in and week out.
 Volunteer with us!

 Captains: Our captains are a dedicated group of volunteers who take on a leadership role on Saturday mornings and during the rest of the week handling logistics and administrative tasks that allow Loaves and Fishes to accommodate as many of our neighbors as necessary.

 Executive Director: Our director handles fundraising, volunteer coordination, donations, networking, and advocacy work.
 You can contact our current director at firstname.lastname@example.org

-Advisory Board: Our Advisory Board provides oversight, guidance, and wisdom to Loaves and Fishes and ensures the longevity and success of the programs that we offer.
+Board of Directors: Our Board of Directors is an active group of volunteers and longtime supporters that provides oversight, guidance, and wisdom to Loaves and Fishes and ensures the longevity and success of the programs that we offer.